 On Jan.
-29, 2019, Fujian Provincial Public Department issued the Regulations for Fujian Public Security Police Stations on Issuance of Certificates of No Criminal Record (Trial Implementation) (hereinafter, the Fujian Regulations).
-In the Fujian Regulations, Fujian authorities for the first time provide written rules governing the issuance of police certificates to foreigners.
-Interestingly enough, just a few weeks before Fujian Regulations are issued, its neighbor, Guangdong Province, also announced new police certificate regulations which are very much simlar to those of Fujian.
-(Click here to see Guangdong police certificate regulations.)
+29, 2019, Fujian Provincial Public Department issued the Provisions for Fujian Public Security Police Stations on Issuance of Certificates of No Criminal Record (Trial Implementation) (hereinafter, the Fujian Provisions).
+In the Fujian Provisions, Fujian authorities for the first time provide written rules governing the issuance of Certificates of No Criminal Record to foreign nationals.
+Interestingly enough, just a few weeks before Fujian Provisions are issued, its neighbor province, Guangdong Province, also announced new provisions which are very much similar to those of Fujian.
+(Click here to see the Guangdong provisions about Certificates of No Criminal Record.)

 Where to apply?

-Article 7 of the Fujian Regulations provides that a foreigner needs to apply with the “police station having jurisdiction over the place of his residence”.
+Article 7 of the Fujian Provisions provides that a foreign national needs to apply with the “police station having jurisdiction over the place of his residence”.
 Such a police station is the one where you registered your residence and got your Temporary Residence Registration Forms (TRRF).
 It is usually the police station near where you live.

 What are the requriements?

-A foreigner applicant is required to provide the following documents
+A foreign national is required to provide the following documents

-If you used an old passport during the period sought to be covered by your police certificate, you need to provide both your old and the current passports.
+If you used an old passport during the period sought to be covered by your Certificate of No Criminal Record, you need to provide both your old and the current passports.

 (b).
 Temporary Residence Registration Form (TRRF)

 Click here to view a sample TRRF.
-A police certificate can only cover the periods of your residence as reflected by your TRRFs.
+A Certificate of No Criminal Record can only cover the periods of your residence as reflected by your TRRFs.
 If you had TRRFs but you no longer keep them, the police station may or may not help you find the TRRFs records in their database.

 (c).
 Power of attorney, if applicable.